Why Traditional Security Solutions Aren’t Stopping Ransomware

 Approach 3: App Whitelisting Is Not Foolproof

-IT organizations use application whitelisting, also known as "application allowlisting", to protect their networks and infrastructure from malicious cyber attacks and unwelcome network penetration.
-In theory, you could restrict users to sites and apps that are pre-approved, however, this will result in a significant decrease in productivity.
-Your IT team will spend time exception handling and your users will find ways around your controls.
-On top of this, attackers can still leverage signed legitimate software.
+IT organizations use application whitelisting, also known as "application allows listing," to protect their networks and infrastructure from malicious cyber attacks and unwelcome network penetration.
+In theory, you could restrict users to pre-approved sites and apps.
+However, this will result in a significant decrease in productivity.
+Your IT team will spend time exception handling, and your users will find ways around your controls.
+On top of this, attackers can still leverage signed, legitimate software.

 Approach 4: Browser Security Protections Are Limited

-Browser security refers to the application of Internet Security to web browsers to protect networked data, computer systems and computers from malware or privacy breaches.
-Browser security exploits use JavaScript.
-Sometimes, cross-site scripting (XSS), with a secondary payload of Adobe Flash is used.
-Some browsers can be exploited by the built-in security features of browsers, and the attack surface for browsers is growing.
-These browsers are essentially mini operating systems, are also targeted by attackers, and constantly search for zero days.
+Browser security refers to the application of Internet Security to web browsers to protect networked data, computer systems, and computers from malware or privacy breaches.
+Browser security exploits use JavaScript, and sometimes, cross-site scripting (XSS) can be used with a secondary payload of Adobe Flash.
+The built-in security features of browsers can exploit some browsers, and the attack surface for browsers is growing.
+These browsers are essentially mini operating systems, are also targeted by attackers, and constantly search for zero-day attacks.

 Approach 5: Content Disarming and Reconstruction